anapurna12/TamaraDragutinovic/_posts/2025-10-28-Why SEO Needs a GDPR Moment.md

 Under GDPR, profiling requires a lawful basis and often explicit consent.
 Without proper configuration, it can easily cross into non-compliance.

 ### Tools that process behavioral data
-Common SEO tools such as Google Analytics, Search Console, and others collect or visualize user data that can intersect with GDPR rules.
+Common SEO tools such as Google Analytics, Search Console, and similar analytics vendors collect or visualize user data that can intersect with GDPR rules.
 Most of them rely on cookies, IP addresses, or session identifiers,  meaning they are not “GDPR-neutral” by default.

 ---

 ## What Ethical SEO Looks Like

-Ethical SEO means optimizing for humans first — transparency, accessibility, and technical performance — instead of behavioral tracking.
+Ethical SEO means optimizing for humans first - transparency, accessibility, and technical performance — instead of behavioral tracking.

 ### Use privacy-friendly analytics
-Choose tools that prioritize user privacy and comply with EU data protection rules These platforms will allow you to measure essential metrics (traffic, referrers, pages viewed) without tracking individuals.
+Choose tools that prioritize user privacy and comply with EU data protection rules.
+These platforms will allow you to measure essential metrics (traffic, referrers, pages viewed) without tracking individuals.

 ### Focus on content, performance, and accessibility